 Firstly, to find out if you or a loved one has cataracts, book an eye exam with an eye doctor near me.
-We perform comprehensive eye exams for patients of all ages in our Midtown and Wyckoff, New York, eye care centers.
+We perform comprehensive eye exams for patients of all ages in our Woodcliff Lake and Midland Park, New Jersey, eye care centers.

 The basic explanation is that cataracts are when the normally transparent lens of your eye develops cloudy spots.
 These opaque spots blur vision and cause people to require new glasses prescriptions regularly as cataracts progress.
 It’s possible for people to live with cataracts for a very long time without needing any treatment other than prescription eyeglasses.
 However, it can seriously affect many daily tasks and compromise a person’s enjoyment of life.

 Cloudy vision makes it hard to see details and fine print.
 Your ability to read and write can become increasingly challenging.

 - Uncoordinated walking and movements

 Double vision may be a symptom of cataracts, and seeing two of everything can make any action that depends on coordination a challenge, such as walking and eating.
 You have a much higher risk of tripping or falling over a rug or missed step.

 - Cooking and cleaning can be tricky